 The Company generates revenue primarily from rental income and tenant recoveries from long-term (generally three to six years) operating leases of its and its joint ventures' industrial properties.
 Such revenue is offset by certain property specific operating expenses, such as real estate taxes, repairs and maintenance, property management, utilities and insurance expenses, along with certain other costs and expenses, such as depreciation and amortization costs and general and administrative and interest expenses.
 The Company's revenue growth is dependent, in part, on its ability to (i) increase rental income, through increasing either or both occupancy rates and rental rates at the Company's and its joint ventures' properties, (ii) maximize tenant recoveries and (iii) minimize operating and certain other expenses.
 Revenues generated from rental income and tenant recoveries are a significant source of funds, in addition to income generated from gains/losses on the sale of the Company's and its joint ventures' properties (as discussed below), for the Company's distributions.
 The leasing of property, in general, and occupancy rates, rental rates, operating expenses and certain non-operating expenses, in particular, are impacted, variously, by property specific, market specific, general economic and other conditions, many of which are beyond the control of the Company.
 The leasing of property also entails various risks, including the risk of tenant default.
 If the Company were unable to maintain or increase occupancy rates and rental rates at the Company's and its joint ventures' properties or to maintain tenant recoveries and operating and certain other expenses consistent with historical levels and proportions, the Company's revenue growth would be limited.
-Further, if a significant number of the Company's individends on, and the market price of, the Company's common stock would be adversely affected.
+Further, if a significant number of the Company's and its joint ventures' tenants were unable to pay rent (including tenant recoveries) or if the Company or its joint ventures were unable to rent their properties on favorable terms, the Company's financial condition, results of operations, cash flow and ability to pay dividends on, and the market price of, the Company's common stock would be adversely affected.